SurabhiAmit/Course_recommendation_system/README.md

 Course demand was predicted by analyzing trends and patterns using Weka Machine Learning software (Market Basket Analysis & Apriori) on large-scale course data.

 WekaImplementation folder has the machine learning part implemented using Weka software.

+Project Presentation.mp4 has the video demonstration of the project